-The Amex Blue Cash Everyday card offers Amex’s Pay It, Plan It program.
-The Pay It option means you can quickly make payments throughout the month toward purchases under $100, while the Plan It option allows card members to split certain purchases of $100 or more into fixed monthly payments with no interest.
-These purchases still earn regular rewards.
+The Amex Blue Cash Everyday card is a part of Amex’s Pay It, Plan It program.
+The Pay It option means you can quickly make payments throughout the month toward qualifying purchases under $100, while the Plan It option allows card members to put up to 10 purchases over $100 into extended payment plans for a fixed fee.

 Cardholders also gain access to American Express Experiences.
 Members receive exclusive access to presale tickets for local events and access to cardmember-only events such as Broadway shows, concerts, sports and more.

-With the Global Assist Hotline, travelers can receive help when it comes to lost passports, translation services, missing luggage and emergency legal and medical referrals.
-Other travel benefits include car rental loss and damage insurance.
+With the Global Assist Hotline, travelers can receive help with lost passports, translation services, missing luggage and emergency legal and medical referrals.
+Other travel benefits with the Blue Cash Everyday card include car rental loss and damage insurance.

 Is the Blue Cash Everyday Card from American Express worth it?

-For example, the American Express® Gold Card earns 4X points at U.S. supermarkets on up to $25,000 per year in purchases (then 1X points)—a much higher grocery spending threshold compared to the Blue Cash Everyday.
-This rewards card option also makes sense for spenders looking to redeem rewards toward travel, given the fact that you’d be earning Membership Rewards redeemable through AmexTravel.com.
+For example, the American Express® Gold Card earns 4X points at U.S. supermarkets on up to $25,000 in purchases per year (then 1X points)—a much higher grocery spending threshold compared to the Blue Cash Everyday.
+This rewards card option also makes sense for spenders looking to redeem rewards toward travel since you’d be earning Membership Rewards redeemable through AmexTravel.com.

 The Amex Blue Cash Preferred could also be worth considering.
 While the spending threshold is the same as the Blue Cash Everyday, you earn double the rewards on groceries: 6 percent cash back on U.S. supermarket purchases (on up to $6,000 per year, then 1 percent).

-Should I get the Amex Blue Cash Everyday?
+Should you get the Amex Blue Cash Everyday?

 The ideal Amex Blue Cash Everyday cardholder is someone who will take full advantage of the benefits that it offers.
-This card offers more than just cash back—it also has some basic travel benefits, no annual fee, a low intro APR on purchases and offers Pay It, Plan It (not to mention the fraud protection and the unlimited additional cards for authorized users).
+This card offers more than just cash back—it also has some basic travel benefits, no annual fee, a low intro APR on purchases, fraud protection and offers Pay It, Plan It.

 If groceries and gas are significant parts of your spending, you’re probably more likely to take full advantage of this card’s welcome offer and use the additional benefits as well.